 Commercial peanut production is a challenging enterprise.
 Rainfall, relative humidity, day and night temperature (air and soil) are variable.
 As are pests including disease and insects.
 Likewise, wind and day length impact commercial peanut operations.
-One of the functions of UF IFAS Extension is to demonstrate through applied research, the efficacy of new agricultural pest control products, under local conditions and do so in a scientifically valid, unbiased manner.
-Commercial peanut research conducted in Levy County during the 2017 fungicide trial yields surprising results.
+While many factors are uncontrollable, cultural practices impact row crop yields.

 - test plot located within a section of commercial peanut farmed in Levy County

-- deep sandy soils of Levy County prove ideal for peanut production
+- deep sandy soils of Levy County are ideal for peanut production

 - fugal pathogens contribute to reduction of photosynthesis, leaf decline and poor peanut pod production